All About Writing a Poetry Analysis Essay-Tips and Guide

 Double-check the meanings of words

-Make a note of Figurative Language
+Make a note of figurative language

 A poem analysis essay must also describe how the author used figures of speech.
 Metaphor, simile, irony, and personification, to make an impression or express a concept.

-Simile: A simile is a statement that employs a comparison.
+• Simile: A simile is a statement that employs a comparison.
 For example, “Life is like a box of chocolates, you never know what you’re going to get.” by the way, have you seen Forrest Gump?

 Ideally, the author’s motivation for using this language is the desire to make a strong emotional and intellectual effect.

-Diction: A fascinating poem analysis essay must evaluate diction (word choice) and how the author uses it to make an impression.
+• Diction: A fascinating poem analysis essay must evaluate diction (word choice) and how the author uses it to make an impression.
 It is necessary to evaluate why the author uses specific terms and whether these words have any meaningful meaning.

 For example, a very famous poem by Dylan Thomas in which he repeats the same lines multiple times.”
-Do not go gentle into that good night, Rage Rage against the dying of the light” emphasizes that even though death is inevitable, people should simply give up and give in to death.
+Do not go gentle into that good night, Rage against the dying of the light” emphasizes that even though death is inevitable, people should simply give up and give in to death.

 Examine if the conclusion is a clear central idea or not.
 Do not include too many contradictory ideas or conclusions, as this may give the impression that you did not thoroughly review the work.
 To move beyond a simple middle school poetry analysis, try to illustrate how it relates to larger themes and the outside world.

-There might be different meanings that you can drawn from the poem.
+There might be different meanings that you can draw from the poem.
 You must stick to one idea which will be your central idea.
 Making multiple conclusions will confuse the reader and will degrade the quality of your essay.

 A storyline, often known as the plot, is one of the aspects of a literary piece that keeps readers interested from the first paragraph to the last.
 For example, there are numerous factors that a person analyzing a poem should evaluate to discern the poet’s storyline.
 Conflicts, catastrophes, disappointments, or occurrences are examples of these difficulties.